 What is rest?
-Eboni Harris asked a group of African-American women this question as part of her thesis project.
-She’s a faculty member and doctoral student in the College of Nursing and a 2017 recipient of the Breakthrough Graduate Scholar Award from the Office of the Vice President for Research.
+Eboni Harris asked a group of African-American women this question as part of her dissertation project.
+She’s a faculty member in the College of Nursing and a 2017 recipient of the Breakthrough Graduate Scholar Award from the Office of the Vice President for Research.

 “I came across several things that talked about a barrier to (African-American women) participating or continuing in physical activity would be that they weren't getting enough rest, or they needed rest, or they valued rest over physical activity.
 But there was never any further explanation,” Harris said.
 And so she found her topic.

 On the surface, Harris’s research question is simple.
 What is rest?
 However, she’s found the answer anything but.

 “I did focus groups and interviews and the women couldn't explicate what they meant when they said rest.
 Even more probing questions weren't getting the answer,” Harris said.
 So she changed tactics.
 “I decided to do a photo/voice project.
 The women took pictures of what rest meant to them: places they get rest, things that are involved in their rest, and then they explain them in the group.”

 Her findings were interesting—rest does not mean sleep.
 Sometimes the exact opposite was true.
 To some of the women, physical activity such as walking or swimming was one of their methods to getting rest.